-By this time, 70% of Victorian metropolitan grocery sales were self-service.
+By the end of the 1960s, 70% of Victorian metropolitan grocery sales were self-service.
 Smaller stores formed buying groups to remain competitive.
 Confectionery and milk, previously available through milk bars and mixed businesses, now began to appear in supermarkets and fresh food became a new focus.

 According to a Senate report, in 1957 there were 1700 self-service grocery stores in Australia.
 By the end of the following decade, self-service was dominating the grocery trade with Coles, Woolworths, Safeway and Franklins all major players.